Opportunity Fund

 You can help us leap into action when we need it the most!

-Sometimes opportunities to save most endangered landscapes come up out of the blue.
-When they do, we turn to the Opportunity Fund; the fund supporting the region’s most urgent projects.
+Sometimes opportunities to save the most endangered landscapes come up out of the blue.
+When they do, we turn to the Opportunity Fund; the fund that supports the regions conservation projects.

-Opportunities to protect old-growth forests, diverse wetlands, species-at-risk habitat and wildlife corridors will arise at unpredictable times.
-We need your help to replenish the Opportunity Fund so we are ready to help local conservancies jump when these opportunities come their way.
+Opportunities to protect old-growth forests, diverse wetlands, species-at-risk habitat and wildlife corridors arise at unpredictable times.
+We need your support in replenishing the Opportunity Fund so we are ready to jump in when opportunities arise.

-Your donation to the Opportunity Fund will help local island conservancies seize new opportunities to protect our most endangered landscapes.
+Your donation to the Opportunity Fund will help local island conservancies seize new opportunities to protect the most endangered species and ecosystems on the islands in the Salish Sea.

 Lasqueti Island Acquisition Fund